 At the Law Offices of Anidjar & Levine, our knowledgeable team of Miami car accident lawyers is ready to go to work for you.
 We can review your case and help you understand your legal options for compensation.
 We will help you hold the careless or reckless driver responsible for your expenses and losses when possible.
 Call us today at 1-800-747-3733 for your free case evaluation.

 Damages Available After a Failure to Yield Accident With Serious Injuries

 Because Florida has a no-fault auto insurance system, the first claim you will file will always be with your own insurance company.
 Your PIP coverage should pay out for:

 - A portion of your lost wages.

-It is important to note, though, that PIP coverage will only pay for your treatment up to the limits of the policy.
+It is important to note, though, that PIP coverage will only pay for your treatment up to the policy’s limits.
 If you only suffered minor injuries, this may be enough compensation.
-When there are more significant injuries, however, these small policies often leave accident victims looking for other options.
+However, these small policies often leave accident victims looking for other options when there are more significant injuries.

 Florida, like other states with no-fault auto insurance laws, has a serious injury threshold.
 This means if your car accident injuries are severe enough, you can file a third-party liability insurance claim and hold the at-fault driver responsible for your damages.

 Filing a liability claim against the driver who failed to yield and caused your crash allows you to collect money for damages not available through your PIP policy coverage.
 These damages could include:

 - Any remaining treatment costs;